 Alexander Ramsey House, St. Paul, Have a drink with your friends at the Ramsey House.
-Hear the story of an infamous St. Paul gangster.
-Star Tribune editor, history blogger and author Ben Welter will tell the story of "Dapper" Dan Hogan - a speakeasy owner and underworld leader during Prohibition.
+Join Saint Paul Mayor Chris Coleman for a conversation about Saint Paul's labor history.
 This program is for people 21 years and older.
 Price of admission includes 2 drink tickets (white wine and beer only) and snacks.

 Minnesota State Capitol, St. Paul, Discover the role Minnesota played in the American Civil War and how the Capitol serves as a memorial to the veterans of the war through stories, artwork and newly conserved battle flags.
 Explore the life of a Union soldier through reproduction uniform pieces and equipment.

 Forest History Center, Grand Rapids, Start at the Visitor Center to learn about the history and science of maple syrup then head to the sugar bush and pavilion area for demonstrations of traditional and modern syrup making techniques.
 Visitors will enjoy samples.This program is part of the Into the Woods series offered September through April.